Providing Guest Content

 All articles should be submitted in a separate Word doc.
 We will not copy/paste from an article written in an email or other format.

 - At least one image (300 x 200 pixels) to be inserted in the article itself.
-An image may be your organization’s logo, a head shot of the author, or an image representative of the topic.
+An image inserted into the article may be your organization’s logo, a head shot of the author, or an image representative of the topic.
 You are responsible for ensuring that any image submitted to Greystone for publication is royalty-free and rights-free.
 You may submit a second image for use in the email notification that is sent out for e-newsletters only.
+Please note: Images used for email promotions may not be your company’s logo.

 - Contact information for the article’s author (or the author’s designee) so that we contact him/her if we have any questions prior to publication.
 The contact person should be readily available to answer any questions.
 If we cannot reach the contact person in a timely manner to resolve any issues, publication of the article may be delayed.